dalynsw/bustake-site/docs/quickstart.md

 * `focus on the call flow` The bustake script is focusing on the `call flow`.
 It is easy to map a `call flow graph` against a bustake script `program flow`.
 * `first class build-in objects` The `audio, ivr, sms, email, google drive, play_aduio, play_ivr...` are first class objects.
 The app can be built directly on top of these objects.
 * `state machine managed by build-in objects and script grammer` The whole `voice app` build and managed by only one `script`.
 The script can access the `build-in objects` and the `script` is able to access and manage the `app state`.
+* `powerful fetch, web_hook` The better way is using the `bustake scrpt` controlling the voice and using the `web_hook,fetch` to programming the business logic.

 Next >> [language reference](language.md).